acend/helm-basics-training/content/labs/04.1/_index.en.md

 The template folder does already have a file for an ingress and there are some variables in `values.yaml` to configure the ingress.
 Set the correct values for your app and upgrade it.

+{{% notice tip %}}

+The corrent values for your ingress depends on your Kubernetes Cluster, ask your teacher for correct values.

+{{% /notice %}}

 {{% collapse solution-2 "Solution Task 2" %}}